cozygene/glint/docs/source/index.rst

 Documentation and a quick start tutorial: GLINT!
 ================================================

-GLINT is a user-friendly command-line tool for fast analysis of genome-wide DNA methylation data generated using the Illumina human methylation arrays.
+GLINT is a user-friendly command-line tool for fast analysis of genome-wide DNA methylation data generated using the Illumina human methylation arrays (27K, 450K and EPIC).
 GLINT allows to easily run a pipeline of Epigenome-Wide Association Study (EWAS) under different models while accounting for known confounders in methylation data.

 Getting GLINT: